kskarthik/go-ifsc/README.md

 # License ⚖️

-All the code, except the `IFSC.csv`, file is licensed under `GPLv3`
+All the code, except the `IFSC.csv` file dump, is licensed under `GPLv3` & server code is `AGPLv3` license

 # TODO 📝